 Cancer is well known not because it’s bright, but because the sun in its yearly journey passes directly in front of it from about July 20 to August 9.

-Bottom line: Use the moon to locate the constellation Cancer on April 14, 2016.
+Bottom line: Use the moon to locate the constellation Cancer on April 4, 2017.
 Cancer is faint so you won’t see it well until the moon moves away.
-But, in 2016, the planet Jupiter is nearby and can help you find this faint constellation, after the moon has gone.